 White-nose syndrome (WNS) affects cave hibernating bats throughout eastern North America and adjacent Canada.
 This fatal disease continues to cause mass mortality and precipitous population declines.
-Current morbidity estimates approach 7 million, impacting > 200 hibernacula within 32 states and five Canadian provinces.
+Current morbidity estimates approach 7 million, impacting > 200 hibernacula within 32 states and seven Canadian provinces.

 Currently, white-nose syndrome affects at least seven species of hibernating insectivorous bats.
 Previously common species throughout the northeastern United States are presently at risk of regional extirpation or extinction due to white-nose syndrome (Flory et al. 2012).
 WNS has led to unprecedented mortality in several species of bats and may threaten more than 15 additional hibernating bat species if it continues across the continent (Flory et al. 2012).